-The Institutional Biosafety Committee (IBC) is responsible for the review and oversight of research involving biological agents conducted at or on behalf of Northwell Health.
+The Institutional Biosafety Committee (IBC) is established by institutions that use biological agents in research.
+The IBC is responsible for oversight of all aspects of the institution’s program for biological agent use in research conducted at or on behalf of Northwell Health.
 The IBC ensures that research involving these agents is conducted in a manner that protects researchers, laboratory personnel, human research subjects, the public and the environment ensuring compliance with the NIH Guidelines federal and state regulations, and institutional policies.

 Research involving biological agents requires:

 - Registration and review by a health system authorized IBC and is conducted in accordance with determinations of the IBC; environmental, health and safety requirements; and other applicable requirements;

 - Review by an Institutional Review Entity (IRE) for select agents if covered under the U.S. Government Policy for Dual Use Research of Concern (DURC);

 - Training for all individuals involved in the conduct of the research, including those involved in the handling and management of biological agents.